Silverstone: The Ultimate Track Guide

 1950 saw the first ever Formula 1 Grand Prix held at the circuit and thus started a magnificent motor sport history.
 It was titled the ‘Grand Prix de Europe’ and was attended by the British Royal Family, along with 100,000 spectators.
 More changes were made to the track by the organisers for the next season’s event, including moving the pit area.

 The British Grand Prix hasn’t always been held at Silverstone.
-It moved around the country in its early years with Brooklands and Aintree alternating with Silverstone from 1955 until 1964, when Brands Hatch took over as Sivlerstone’s alternate host.
+It moved around the country in its early years with Brooklands and Aintree alternating with Silverstone from 1955 until 1964, when Brands Hatch took over as Silverstone’s alternate host.

 Crowd at Silverstone in 2022